solana-developers/solana-cookbook/docs/guides/debugging-solana-programs.md

 5. Insert the following at line 22 `solana_logger::setup_with_default("solana_runtime::message=debug");`
 6. Click `Run Test` above the `test_validator_transaction()` function

-This will load the validator node then allowing you to construct a transaciton (the Rust way) and submit to the node using the `RcpClient`.
+This will load the validator node then allowing you to construct a transaction (the Rust way) and submit to the node using the `RcpClient`.

 The program's output will also print out in the editor terminal.
 For example (simplified):